Deltares-research/netcdf_to_gltf_converter/README.md

 - `file_version`: Specifies the version of the configuration file format.

+- `model_type`: A string value indicating the model type used for the generation of the netCDF file.
+Supported options: `D-HYDRO`, `XBEACH`.

 - `time_index_start`: An integer value specifying the starting index of the time steps to be converted.
 This allows you to specify a subset of time steps from the netCDF file.

 - `time_index_end` (optional): An integer value specifying the end index of the time steps to be converted.
 When this option is not specified, the converter will include all time steps from the time step with index `time_index_start` to the last time step in the original dataset.